benbucksch/autoconfig-spec/draft-autoconfig-1.md

 ## DNSSEC

-DNSSEC is not a solution to make DNS secure, because DNSSEC is currently deployed in only 1% of domains, with adoption rates falling instead of rising, due to the difficulties of administrating it correctly.
+For the purposes of this specification, DNSSEC is not a solution for the problem of insecure DNS, because DNSSEC is currently deployed in only 1% of domains, with adoption rates falling instead of rising, due to the difficulties of administrating it correctly.

-Due to their top-level domain, some domains do not have DNSSEC available, even if they would like to deploy it.
-Therefore, DNSSEC cannot be relied on, and plain DNS must be considered insecure.
+Due to their top-level domain, some domains do not have DNSSEC available to them, even if they would like to deploy it.
+Therefore, DNSSEC cannot be relied on in this specification, and plain DNS must be considered insecure.

 ## DNS SRV